Crew Dragon – Demo-2.

 The mighty rocket will be carrying two Astronauts to the International Space Station inside a new Crew Dragon Spacecraft.
 This is the first ever commercial launch of Astronauts into space by a private company, SpaceX Crew Dragon Demo-2.

 You can watch the launch live below.
-After lift off, you may be able to see the Crew Dragon spacecraft around 15 minutes later passing over the United Kingdom.
+After lift off, you may be able to see the Crew Dragon spacecraft on its first orbit passing over the United Kingdom.
 An unmissable and historic sight!

-Watch SpaceX Falcon 9 Carrying Crew Dragon Launch – Then Watch the Spacecraft fly over the UK!
+Watch SpaceX Falcon 9 Carrying Crew Dragon Launch – Then Watch the Spacecraft fly over the UK the same evening!

 If all goes to plan, the SpaceX Falcon 9 rocket with the Crew Dragon on top and the Astronauts inside will launch safely on time.

 The Spacecraft is carrying NASA astronauts Doug Hurley and Bob Behnken.
 This will be the first historic commercial flight to the International Space Station since the Space Shuttle was retired.
-We should therefore see the Crew Dragon Spacecraft flying over the UK around 15 minutes after lift off.
+We should therefore see the Crew Dragon Spacecraft flying over the UK the same evening.

 As well as flying to the Space Station on board the latest in commercial spacecraft the two astronauts will also be wearing hi-tech SpaceX space suits.